Mvillablancarodas/ejercicios_python_Gracia_Marzal/README.md

 VERSIÓN EN ESPAÑOL: Repositorio de ejercicios resueltos del libro Introducción a la Programación en Python de Isabel Gracia y Andrés Marzal (2003, Universitat Jaume I).

-ENGLISH VERSION: Here I am presenting a repository of the book Introducción a la Programación en Python, by Isabel Gracia and Andrés Marzal (2003, Universitat Jaume I).
+ENGLISH VERSION: Here I am presenting a repository of solved exercises of the book Introducción a la Programación en Python, by Isabel Gracia and Andrés Marzal (2003, Universitat Jaume I).

 IMPORTANT NOTE!
 Since the book presents exercises in Spanish, the answer of these exercises will be in Spanish.
 Upon request, I can upload versions of exercises in English.
+Although basic, this book can provide a good start for beginners in Python as I was not so long ago.
+Please let me know if you like it!

 1. EL LENGUAJE PYTHON Y DÓNDE ENCONTRARLO